ATTENTION: Due to the Coronavirus (COVID-19) crisis, Western PA Kidney Kamp 2021 will be a VIRTUAL camp experience.

-WPAKK is a week-long kamp, usually held the first full week of August.
+WPAKK is a week-long kamp, held in late July, early August.
 (Please check with contact person for dates each year).
 It runs Sunday afternoon to Friday morning, with a jammed schedule of activities and experiences for kids 8-16, or until graduation from High School.

-Everything is provided to the kampers including food, lodging, on-site medical care, assist with peritoneal dialysis (supplies provided by kamper), Hemodialysis transport to local DCI Mt.
-Pleasant.
+Everything is provided to the kampers including food, lodging, on-site medical care, assist with peritoneal dialysis (supplies provided by kamper), Hemodialysis transport to local DCI clinic.
 Special consideration is taken for renal kids with all disabilities to enjoy the Kamp experience.

 WPAKK allows for kids in all different stages of their kidney disease: initial failure, dialysis, & transplant.
 It allows them to be with others of like mind and body, and to have a great week at kamp.

-Just some of our kamp activities during the week include a ropes challenge course, horseback riding, swimming, lake time including jet skiing / rafting rides, and dance party with DJ Johnny – who has been with us for over 10 years.
+Just some of our kamp activities during the week include a ropes challenge course, horseback riding, swimming, lake time including jet skiing / rafting rides, and dance party with DJ Johnny.
 Also included is a day at the local theme park – Idlewild and Soakzone.